oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/model-in-image/README.md

 ## Prerequisites for all domain types

+1. JAVA_HOME environment must be set and point to a valid JDK8 installation.

-1. Setup a test directory, a source directory env variable, and a test directory environment variable.
+2. Setup a test directory, a source directory env variable, and a test directory environment variable.

    - Store the location of the Operator source code in an environment variable `SRCDIR`.